SMore-Napi/chuck_norris_facts/README.md

 - **I don't own the rights to any image I used in this application**

 ## 📲 Usage
-You can download the [APK file](app-release.apk) to install and use it on your Android phone, or you can download this GitHub project and build it for your favourite platform.
+You can download the [APK file](app-release.apk) to install and use it on your Android phone *(also available on the GitHub [releases](https://github.com/SMore-Napi/chuck_norris_facts/releases/tag/Android) page)*, or you can download this GitHub project and build it for your favourite platform.

 ## 📊 Functionality